Brailsford Family Tree

 My Granny; 1894 (Bangor, Wales) - 1971 (Cobourg, Ontario), married 1916, to Edgar F. Parken

-Dorothy Francis Brailsford – Business woman paid £500 for first house.
-Went to Canada in 1920′s to learn roll film from Kodak.
+Dorothy Francis Brailsford – businesswoman paid £500 for first house.
+Went to Canada in the 1920s to learn roll film from Kodak.
 She took 1000s of pounds in to Canada by sowing the money into the clothing she wore.
-At the time you only allowed to take £25 out UK.
+At the time, you were only allowed to take £25 out UK.
 As a child she had to walk across town in Scotland to buy Gin for her granny, this was to save a farthing.
 My granny was born in Wales.

-- Florence G (~1896 – ?), married to John Kirk. there son Jack died before his mother and has no descendants.
+Florence G (~1896 – ?), married to John Kirk.
+Their son Jack died before his mother and has no descendants.

 BRAILSFORD Mailing List at http://archiver.rootsweb.com/BRAILSFORD-L/